ibryblue/companion-ai/README.md

 - **Local Storage**: Settings and position stored locally
 - **No External Calls**: All processing happens on your device
 - **Event History**: Limited storage with automatic cleanup

+### VRM Avatar Usage

+1. **Enable VRM Avatar**
+   - Open the extension popup
+   - Toggle "Use 3D VRM avatar" to enable the feature
+   - The 2D avatar will be replaced with a 3D VRM model

+2. **Use Sample Model**
+   - Select "Sample" from the model dropdown
+   - Click "Load Model" to load the sample VRM model
+   - The sample model will appear on the webpage

+3. **Upload Custom VRM Model**
+   - Select "Local" from the model dropdown
+   - Click "Load Model" to open the file picker
+   - Select a valid VRM file from your computer
+   - The custom model will be loaded and saved for future use

+4. **Manage VRM Models**
+   - All uploaded models appear in the models dropdown
+   - Select any model from the dropdown to switch avatars
+   - Use the "Clear Models" button to remove all saved models

 ## 🔧 Development